Residents have a voice in governance

 As residents of Emerald Heights, the Eckerts are actively involved in the community, serving on several Residents’ Association committees.

-Tom Granger brings broad experience in non-profit management and business/resource development, with special expertise in environmental engineering and construction.
-He currently serves as the senior vice president of Programs and Operations at Habitat for Humanity Seattle-King County.
+Tom Granger brings broad experience in non-profit management and engineering/construction, with special expertise in environmental engineering and construction.
+He recently served as the senior vice president of Programs and Operations at Habitat for Humanity Seattle-King County.
 In that position, he successfully led the launch of a merged affiliate serving all of King County, Wash., restructuring diverse programs and operations covering family services, site acquisition, volunteer programs and more.
 Previously, as executive director of the East King County affiliate, he led a financial and organizational restructuring that resulted in increased capacity and building higher quality homes at lower cost.
 These professional positions with Habitat for Humanity followed three years of service on the organization’s board of directors.

 Earlier in his career, Mr. Granger held positions of increasing responsibility with Foster Wheeler Environmental Corporation, a $300M wholly owned environmental engineering and construction subsidiary acquired by Foster Wheeler Corporation in 1994, which provides worldwide consulting, engineering, construction and operations and maintenance services.
 In his 24-year career there, he worked his way up from assistant engineer to senior vice president of the Major Commercial Remediation Program.
 Later, he started his own environmental engineering consulting practice and general contracting business, Granger Construction, and served as construction management consultant for the site development of the Snoqualmie Ridge affordable housing community.

 Mr. Granger earned his bachelor’s degree in civil engineering and master’s degree in environmental engineering from Manhattan College in New York City.
 He also studied Strategic Perspectives in Non Profit Management at Harvard University.